jundalisay/superb/content/en/research/bacon/essays/27-friendship.md

 ---
-heading: "Essay 23"
+heading: "Essay 27"
-title: "Dispatch"
+title: "Friendship"
 weight: 38
 description: "I would rather believe in all the fables than to think tthat this universal frame is without a mind"
 image: "/covers/essaysbacon.jpg"